 Contrary to popular belief, most brands are not killed by the competition – they die from self-inflicted wounds!
 Those wounds are caused by well-meaning marketing people who think they are in control, and try to create a brand identity based upon what they like, and not necessarily what your customers like.
 In other words, you don’t “own” your brand.
 Your customers do!

 Any discussion about brand identity has to start with this relatively humble but essential recognition.
-Sure, there’s things you can do to sway their thinking, but be careful when building your brand identity that it is on a firm foundation of what your customers already think is important!
+Sure, there are things you can do to sway their thinking, but be careful when building your brand identity that it is on a firm foundation of what your customers already think is important!

 1. Brand Image.
 How does your CPG brand look to your customer?